Scott Joplin - The King of

 and Euphonic Sounds (1909) (below).

-other than John Stark due in part to a growing rift between the
+than John Stark due in part to a growing rift

-two men regarding Stark's reluctance to pay royalties (Berlin,
+between the two men regarding Stark's reluctance to

 - Late in 1907, it is believed that Joplin met with